 According to Section 2.8 of the Student Discipline Procedures, “Consent” means an affirmative decision to engage in an activity given by clear action or words.
 It is an informed decision made freely, willingly, and actively by all parties.
 Behavior will be considered “without consent” if no clear consent, verbal or nonverbal, is given.
 Consent cannot be procured by physical force, compelling threats, intimidating behavior, or coercion.
-A person cannot give consent if he or she is incapacitated as a result of alcohol or drug consumption (voluntary or otherwise), is unconscious, unaware or asleep during the act, is under the legal age to provide consent, or otherwise lacks the capacity to consent.
+A person cannot give consent if he or she is Incapacitated as a result of alcohol or drug consumption (voluntary or otherwise), is unconscious, unaware or asleep during the act, is under the legal age to provide consent, or otherwise lacks the capacity to consent.
 In determining whether a person is Incapacitated, the analysis must include whether the Respondent knew or should reasonably have known that the person was Incapacitated.
 A lack of protest or resistance is not a valid form of consent.
 Silence is not a valid form of consent.
 A prior relationship or prior sexual activity is not sufficient to demonstrate consent for sexual activity.
 Consent can be revoked or withdrawn at any time, even during a sexual act.
-If consent is withdrawn, the sexual act is no longer consensual.
+If consent is withdrawn, the act is no longer consensual.

 Statement on Retaliation

 It is a separate violation of sections 10.14 or 10.15 of the Code for any Student, Student Group or Student Organization to retaliate against any person making a report of Interpersonal or Relationship Violence or Sexual Misconduct, or against any person participating in the investigation procedure involving these reports.